SLES in the News

 Click here for original article

-Just as Mayor Rahm Emanuel has called for better school options for parents living in the city, Chicago Public Schools is planning to do away with a regional gifted program at South Loop Elementary School.
+Just as Mayor Rahm Emanuel has called for better school options for parents living in the city, Chicago Public Schools is planning to do away with a regional gifted program at Elementary School.

 Gifted programs are among the most competitive elementary school options in the city.
-The phaseout at South Loop — a neighborhood school that accepts students from across the city who test into its regional gifted program — has many parents concerned about whether the new administration is serious about offering academically rigorous programs for gifted children.
+The phaseout at School — a neighborhood school that accepts students from across the city who test into its regional gifted program — has many parents concerned about whether the new administration is serious about offering academically rigorous programs for gifted children.

 By BEN MEYERSON, Chicago Journal, October 5, 2011